First let’s address the three letter concept.

 - Make sure the name is highlighted then: [Ctrl][C] to copy.

-- Then click into the folder and make sure to highlight all of that events pictures [Ctrl][A].
+- Then click into the folder and click on any picture once, then highlight all of that events pictures [Ctrl][A].

-- I right click on the first picture filename and choose “Rename” and paste the folder name into the filename area, then hit enter.
+- Right click on the first picture filename and choose “Rename” and paste the folder name into the filename area, then hit enter.
 This will name and numerate all of the highlighted files. (“THT-2018-0907 That 70s Dance (34)”, 34 being the 34th picture of the set.)